albertodemichelis/squirrel/doc/source/reference/language/tables.rst

 Tables are associative containers implemented as pairs of key/value (called slot); values can be any possible type and keys any type except 'null'.
-Tables are squirrel's skeleton, delegation and many other features are all implemented through this type; even the environment, where "global" variables are stored, is a table (known as root table).
+Tables are quirrel's skeleton, delegation and many other features are all implemented through this type; even the environment, where "global" variables are stored, is a table (known as root table).